2017 Student Case Presentations

 Introduction: Authors are asked to consult a recent issue of Clinical Theriogenology for examples of the format used by the journal.
 Instructions for authors are included in the forematter of each issue and should contain sufficient information to prepare acceptable manuscripts.
 Specific examples of each section of the abstract are presented below.

-Page layout: One inch margins top, bottom, and sides; single spaced on one page; Times New Roman font
+Page layout: One inch margins top, bottom, and sides; single spaced on one page; Times New Roman font, font size 12 point

 Title: Bold font, centered, only first word and proper nouns upper case, remainder lower case